-- (i) The change of the impairment model for financial assets which has changed from an incurred credit loss-based model to one based on expected credit losses.
-The aim of this change was to measure financial assets more appropriately and recognise their impairment in a more timely manner. - (ii) The amendment of the portfolios in which financial assets are classified for measurement purposes. - The measurement criteria applicable to debt instruments will be determined on the basis of their contractual characteristics and the business model. - Investments in equity instruments must be measured at fair value through profit or loss. - Other financial assets must be recognised in the consolidated balance sheet at their fair value. - (iii) The regulation of hedge accounting.
-An accounting scheme is introduced additional to the one existing to date, and the previous system will remain in force for a transitional period.
-The new rules eliminate the quantitative effectiveness tests and, instead, require monitoring and adjustment of the hedge ratio.
+- (i) The change in the financial asset impairment model, which ceases to be based on incurred losses and is now based on expected losses.
+The purpose of this change is to obtain a more appropriate measurement of the assets and an earlier recognition of any impairment losses thereon. - (ii) The amendment of the portfolios in which financial assets are classified for measurement purposes. - The measurement criteria applicable to debt instruments will be determined on the basis of their contractual characteristics and the business model. - Investments in equity instruments must be measured at fair value through profit or loss. - Other financial assets must be recognised in the balance sheet at fair value. - (iii) The regulation of hedge accounting.
+An accounting scheme is introduced additional to the one existing to date, and the latter will continue to exist during the transitional period.
+The new rules eliminate quantitative tests of effectiveness, requiring instead a monitoring and adjustment of the coverage ratio.

-Of the changes arising from the adaptation to IFRS 15, of particular note is the new model for the recognition of revenue other than revenue from financial instruments, which will be based on the following: (i) identification of the performance obligations in the contract, (ii) determination of the transaction price, (iii) allocation of the transaction price to the performance obligations in the contract and (iv) the recognition of revenue when (or as) the entity satisfies a performance obligation (by transferring control of the promised assets).
+As regards the changes arising from the adaptation to IFRS 15, mention must be made of the new recognition model for revenue other than revenue from financial instruments, which will be based on: (i) identifying the performance obligations in the contract, (ii) determining the transaction price, (iii) allocating the transaction price to the performance obligations in the contract and (iv) recognising revenue when (or as) the entity satisfies a performance obligation (by transferring control of the promised assets).

-Lastly, the circular introduces certain changes to institutions' public and confidential financial reporting formats.
-This circular comes into force on 1 January 2018, and the impacts estimated by the Bank for 2018 are described below.
+Lastly, the Circular introduces certain changes to institutions' public and confidential financial reporting formats.
+The date of entry into force of the Circular is 1 January 2018.
+Following is a description of the impacts that the Bank expects for 2018.

-IFRS 9, "Financial Instruments".
+IFRS 9, Financial instruments

-The objective of IFRS 9, Financial Instruments, which, together with the other International Financial Reporting Standards, advocates greater transparency and comparability of financial information, easier access to capital markets and the use of a common financial language on a global level, is to establish principles for the financial reporting of financial assets and financial liabilities that will present relevant and useful information to users of financial statements for their assessment of the amounts, timing and uncertainty of the Group's future cash flows.
+The objective of IFRS 9, Financial Instruments, which, together with the other International Financial Reporting Standards, advocates greater transparency and comparability of financial information, easier access to capital markets and the use of a common financial language on a global level, is to establish principles for the financial reporting of financial assets and financial liabilities that will present relevant and useful information to users of financial statements for their assessment of the amounts, timing and uncertainty of an entity's future cash flows.